 Overnight guests stay in the guest hall (semi-private dormitory), follow the daily monastery schedule, and share meals with the community.
-Suggested donation is $55 a night.
+Suggested donation is $55 per night.

 Private retreat accommodations are sometimes available for those with significant prior meditation or contemplative experience.
 Private retreatants can follow their own schedule in solitude.
-Private retreats are $75 a night.
+Private retreats are $75 per night.